cmac1000/shadowdark_generator/README.md

 # Usage

 ```
-python character.py > party.md
+usage: character.py [-h] [--size [SIZE]] [--unique]

+Generate characters for use with the Shadowdark RPG

+optional arguments:
+  -h, --help     show this help message and exit
+  --size [SIZE]  number of characters to generage
+  --unique       enforce character-class uniqueness
 ```

-Will generate a markdown-formatted list of six characters with unique classes, generated according to the rules in the Shadowdark Player Quickstart Guide.
+Called with no arguments, will generate a markdown-formatted list of six characters, generated according to the rules in the Shadowdark Player Quickstart Guide.

 # Example Output